 You see where we’re going with this.
-So Rob and Robbie got chatting.
-Bring in Paul, sales expert and, as it happens, ex-England under 19 cricket captain, and Nathan, our technical guru, and suddenly you have four people very excited about founding a new venture.
-And so LAPS was born.
+So Rob and Robbie got chatting, and suddenly LAPS was born.

 Everyone at LAPS believes fully in the impressive qualities sportspeople have to offer in a huge range of careers after sport.
 We know what employers want, and we know that sportspeople are often uniquely suited to excel in business.
 Our job now is to connect the dots, and provide as much advice, support and technical wizardry along the way as possible.